alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ## Case Study 1: Work Overload When Half a Team Leaves

-Most of the backlog seemed to be either critical or worth the effort to us, so it just didn’t feel right to cancel or delay projects indefinitely.
-We didn’t realize we were in the grip of a sunk cost fallacy.
+Most of the backlog seemed to be either critical or worth the effort to us, so it just didn't feel right to cancel or delay projects indefinitely.
+We didn't realize we were in the grip of a sunk cost fallacy.

-We gathered the team in a room and listed all the team’s responsibilities, including project backlog, operational work, and tickets.
+We gathered the team in a room and listed all the team's responsibilities, including project backlog, operational work, and tickets.
 Then we triaged every list item.
 Viewing every single one of our work tasks (even though the list barely fit on the whiteboard) helped us identify and redefine our actual priorities.
 We were then able to find ways to minimize, hand off, or eliminate lower-priority work items.

 ### Implementation